-When a student enters a high school in Pitt County during the school year, every effort will be made to immediately obtain his or her records from the school last attended.
-The following steps will be used to register the students:
+When a student enters a school in Pitt County during the school year, every effort will be made to immediately obtain his or her records from the school last attended.
+In addition to the enrollment requirements above, the following steps will be used to register the student: 1.
+Conference with parent/guardian and student using total school records.
+(Including report cards and immunizations)

-- 1. Conference with parent/guardian and student using total school records (including report cards and immunizations). - 2.
-Conference and consultation by phone with the previous school as needed. - 3.
-Follow-up conference and consultation with the parents and student, plus as needed any achievement and/or ability testing administered by the appropriate school personnel.
+2. Conference and consultation by phone with the previous school as needed.

+3. Follow-up conference and consultation with the parents and student, plus as needed any achievement and/or ability testing administered by the appropriate school personnel.